microct-ana-unibe-ch/microvasculature-manuscript/content/submission/01_Revision1/answer.to.reviewers.md

 > I think that is a whole other thing which doesn't need to be mentioned in the introduction.
 > If the authors want to bring it up in the discussion, that sounds great, but it's distracting here.
 > I think the content of these two paragraphs should be combined and edited to be more concise about what is currently in use and what the common problems are.

+We refer to the Nunez paper [@doi:10.1038/s41598-017-13632-5] since they also address the drawbacks of existing contrast-agent-instillation based imaging methods and not because they use phase contrast-enhanced tomography in their study.

 > What does an ideal product/formulation look like?

+We don't think there exists an ideal product for *all* imaging experiments.
+We also do not think that is feasible for us to suggest such an ideal product.
+Many of the properties of µAngiofil are close to the ideal formulation for the shown use cases.

 > Introduction - p.
 2 - lines 4 to 5 - I know why metal implants - especially large ones - are an issue with microCT scanning (i.e. beam hardening and imaging artifacts), but as written I don't think the average reader will.
 > Please add a sentence or two explaining what these issues are and why they occur.